4renginy/Module5-PyBer_Analysis_Matplotlib/README.md

 ![](https://github.com/4renginy/Module5-PyBer_Analysis_Matplotlib/blob/main/analysis/PyBer_fare_summary.png)

-## conclusion
+## Conclusion
-Looking at the results the company is doing a good job however the following suggestions might help the raise the total fare amount;
+Looking at the results the company is doing a good job however the following suggestions might help to carry the company better postion;

 	1-Graph shows at the beginning of Jan total fares are down in Urban and Suburban cities, a promotion for that period of time might raise the total fares